 - Unsweetened Almond Milk

-- Vegan Provolone Cheese- I’m using Daiya’s
+- Vegan Provolone Cheeseโ Iโm using Daiyaโs

 Substitutions

-- Almond Milk: this can be subbed for another dairy free milk like oat milk or soy milk.
+- Almond Milk: This can be subbed for another dairy free milk like oat milk or soy milk.

-- Vegan Butter: this can be swapped for some extra virgin olive oil.
+- Vegan Butter: This can be swapped for some extra virgin olive oil.

-- Vegan Provolone Cheese: this can be subbed for another vegan cheese of choice like Swiss or mozzarella.
+- Vegan Provolone Cheese: This can be subbed for another vegan cheese of choice like Swiss or mozzarella.

-- Hot Peppers: feel free to top this vegan & vegetarian Philly cheesesteak with hot peppers for a spicy kick!
+- Hot Peppers: Feel free to top this vegan & vegetarian Philly cheesesteak with hot peppers for a spicy kick!

 Helpful Equipment

-- Small Pot- for making the cheese sauce
+- Small Pot: For making the cheese sauce

 Step By Step Instructions